 What is a working definition of ‘intimacy’ that a therapist might use in conjoint therapy?

-What are three common types of marriages in which togetherness has been chosen over intimacy, causing conflict?
+What are the common types of marriages in which togetherness has been chosen over intimacy, causing conflict?

 If the therapist must "risk" straining the therapeutic relationship with one partner, failure to have a strong relationship with which partner runs a greater risk of negatively affecting the outcome of conjoint therapy?

-What are four common ways couples undermine communication during infidelity issues?
+What are the common ways couples undermine communication during infidelity issues?

-What are the three ground rules for both the speaker and listener in the speaker-listener technique?
+What are the ground rules for both the speaker and listener in the speaker-listener technique?

-What are five kinds of hidden issues between spouses?
+What are the kinds of hidden issues between spouses?

-What are three key assumptions that can help couples approach learning steps to solve problems together?
+What are the key assumptions that can help couples approach learning steps to solve problems together?

-What are the five steps in the "Address with Respect" problem solving technique?
+What are the steps in the "Address with Respect" problem solving technique?

-According to Scheinkman and Fishbane, what are five important elements in the vulnerability cycle diagram?
+According to Scheinkman and Fishbane, what are important elements in the vulnerability cycle diagram?

-What are five roadblocks to friendship in marriage?
+What are the roadblocks to friendship in marriage?

-What are three barriers to fun that couples may experience?
+What are the barriers to fun that couples may experience?

-What are two of the biggest roadblocks to sexuality between married couples?
+What are the biggest roadblocks to sexuality between married couples?

-What are three key topics concerning the process of forgiveness?
+What are the key topics concerning the process of forgiveness?

 A. Failure to have a strong therapeutic alliance with the male partner may have a more negative impact on the outcome of conjoint therapy.